Contract ID: RM860

 You are advised in the first instance to read the Guidance Notes to familiarise yourself with the framework ordering procedures.

-Call-off contracts can be awarded by means of conducting further competitions via the eSourcing suite.
+Call-off contracts can be awarded by means of conducting further competitions via the eSourcing tool.
 A further competition may be conducted in one or two stages.
 If a two-stage process is conducted, the first stage will identify the framework contractors capable of providing the required services.
 The second (or only) stage will contain the customer’s specification of requirements.

 Direct call-offs are not permitted under this framework agreement, unless such a process is specified by a customer within their further competition award criteria, and the customer is satisfied such additional business or upgraded services are within the scope of their original requirement and would not necessitate re-opening competition.